Student Services

 District Services

 Buckeye Valley offers gifted services for students with Superior Cognitive Ability, Creative Thinking Ability, and Specific Academic Ability.
-Buckeye Valley classroom teachers receive continuing high-quality professional development in gifted education to differentiate learning in all core classes.
+All Buckeye Valley classroom teachers receive continuing high quality professional development in gifted education to differentiate learning in all core classes and act as our gifted service providers.

 Additionally:

-Grade 2: This is the first year each student is tested for gifted identification.
+Grade 2: Every second grade student is tested for gifted identification in Superior Cognitive Ability and Specific Academic Ability in Math and Reading.
 Classroom teachers differentiate curriculum in the general education classroom to meet the needs of gifted learners.

-Grades 3-5: Cluster grouping allows gifted students to work with peers who are also identified while participating in the general education classroom.
-The district Gifted Intervention Specialist may work directly with students in the cluster groups when possible.
+Grades 3-5: Every student is tested for gifted identification in Specific Academic Ability in Math and Reading.
+Additionally, every fifth grade student is assessed for Superior Cognitive Ability.
+Cluster grouping allows gifted students to work with peers who are also identified as gifted, while participating in the general education classroom.
+A district Gifted Intervention Specialist offers weekly enrichment for gifted students.
+In fourth grade, some students may participate in Elementary Math Acceleration.

-Grades 9-12: Students are cluster-grouped in Math and English classes, and have access to advanced courses, including Advanced Placement and College Credit Plus options.
+Grades 9-12: Students have access to advanced courses, including Advanced Placement and College Credit Plus options.
+Many enrichment opportunities are available to students (see the Enrichment section below).

 Written Education Plans (WEPs) are created for each student identified as gifted, and explain the skill(s) the classroom teacher is instructing based on the student's identified subject area or cognitive needs.

-Academic acceleration occurs when a student skips a grade level in a single academic subject or a whole grade level (including early entrance to Kindergarten or First Grade).
-Academic achievement and aptitude at the current and next grade level(s) is measured, and cognitive ability and developmental factors are examined as well.
-A district committee will collect and analyze the data to determine if acceleration is the best fit for a student's academic and social-emotional needs.
+Academic acceleration occurs when a student skips a grade level in a single academic subject or a whole grade level (including Early Entrance to Kindergarten or First Grade).
+Academic achievement and aptitude at the current and next grade level(s) are measured, and cognitive ability and developmental factors are examined as well.
+A district committee will collect and analyze the data to determine if acceleration is the best fit for a student’s academic and social emotional needs.
 A Written Acceleration Plan is created for the first year a student is accelerated to outline the process.
+If you have additional questions about acceleration or wish to request testing after speaking with your child’s classroom teacher(s), you can direct communication to building principals or gifted coordinators.

-Differentiation and enrichment of core academic content occurs regularly in each Buckeye Valley classroom!
-There are even more informal opportunities for enrichment within our district which may include...
+Differentiation and enrichment of core academic content occurs regularly in each Buckeye Valley classroom.
+Additional informal opportunities for enrichment within our district may include…

 -Destination Imagination